-Basic grants of up to one-half the cost of educational expenses are available to students who qualify on the basis of need.
+Pell grants of up to one-half the cost of educational expenses are available to students who qualify on the basis of need.
 Application is made to the U.S. Office of Education on forms provided by campus Financial Aid offices or high school guidance offices.
-ELIGIBLE STUDENTS ARE URGED TO APPLY FOR THIS AID AT THE SAME TIME THEY APPLY FOR AID FROM FLORIDA JUNIOR COLLEGE AT JACKSONVILLE.
-College and basic grant application forms may be obtained at any of the four campus Financial Aid offices.
+College and Pell grant application forms may be obtained at any of the four campus Financial Aid offices.